Symonston Correctional Centre

 Symonston Correctional Centre is a former minimum security Australian prison located in Symonston, Australian Capital Territory, Australia.
 Its recent capacity was 22 when in use.
-It was formerly the Quamby Children's Remand Centre, and later the Symonston Periodic Detention Centre.
+It was formerly the Quamby Children's Remand Centre, and later the Symonston Periodic Detention Centre, with part of the site redeveloped in 2014 as the Dhulwa Secure Mental Health Unit.

 As of October 2022, The Symonston Correctional Centre remained designated as a correctional institution within ACT but was deemed unsuitable for continued operation in its intended capacity.
 According to the ACT Government, significant renovations would be necessary to upgrade its infrastructure to meet the requisite standards for security and safety for a permanent correctional facility.
 The Symonston Correctional Centre is occasionally used by the ACT Corrective Services and various other agencies for training activities.

 Quamby

 The Quamby Youth Detention Centre originally opened in 1962 and was used as a shelter for young people who had nowhere to reside, or for young people who were placed on short term remand.
 Those who received a committal term from the courts were housed at New South Wales training centres.

 Quamby, a medium to low security facility, can accommodate up to 26 children and young people who have been refused bail or sentenced to a period of detention.
 The Children’s Court may pass a sentence of up to two years.
 However, a longer sentence may be handed down if the child or young person is sentenced through the Supreme Court.

 The age of criminal responsibility in the ACT is 10 years.
 Quamby can house both male and females from the age of 10.
 As a person who committed their offence whilst under 18 may be sentenced as a young person up to the age of 18 and 6 months, it is possible for Quamby to house a detainee over the age of 18 for the duration of their Court Order.

 Quamby operates within the legislative requirements of the Children and Young People Act 1999, and is operated by the Office of Children, Youth and Family Services in the ACT Department of Disability, Housing and Community Services.